siddhp1/Sysgrab/README.md

-  (no option)                   Display system information -h, --help                    Show a help message and exit -v, --version                 Display version information and exit
+  (no option)                   Display system information -h, --help                    Show a help message and exit -v, --version                 Display version information and exit -d, --delete-logs             Delete logs
 ```

 ## Configuration

 To configure Sysgrab, follow these steps:

-1. **Configure colors, logging, and data ordering**:
+1. **Configure colors and data ordering**:

-    To configure the colors, edit the `config.yaml` file.
+    To configure the colors and ordering, edit the `config.yaml` file.

 2. **Add art**: